saiteja3009/A1-Racket-Fundamentals/README.md

 * sort (for problem 28)

 The testing will be automated, hence use the function names provided in the problem list.
 Use the following names for problems without function names:
-* Problem 04 : my-lenght
+* Problem 04 : my-length
 * Problem 05 : my-reverse
 * Problem 06 : palindrome?
 * Problem 12 : decode